 "They would coddle [the food] like a baby or handle it and look over it as they would some gold.
 They played with it like kids making mud pies," wrote one subject.
-As the months went on, eating became an even more ritualized and often grotesque affair.
+As the months went on, eating became an even more ritualised and often grotesque affair.
 Plate-licking was commonplace as the men sought out ways to extend mealtime and or feel fuller.
-They diluted potatoes with water, held bites in their mouths for a long time without swallowing, or labored over combining the food on their plate, "making weird and seemingly distasteful concoctions," the researchers reported.
+They diluted potatoes with water, held bites in their mouths for a long time without swallowing, or laboured over combining the food on their plate, "making weird and seemingly distasteful concoctions," the researchers reported.

 Meanwhile, all other elements of life seemed to fade into mere background noise.
-Over and over again, the researchers reported indifference and boredom when it came to personal development and basic socializing.
+Over and over again, the researchers reported indifference and boredom when it came to personal development and basic socialising.
 "Budding romances collapsed" and sexual desire evaporated.
 At parties, the subjects found conversation both difficult and pointless.
-They all preferred a solitary trip to the movies, adding that, while they could recognize comedy, they never felt compelled to laugh anymore.
+They all preferred a solitary trip to the movies, adding that, while they could recognise comedy, they never felt compelled to laugh anymore.
 "In a store, when shopping, they were easily pushed around by the crowd," the research team reported.
 "Their usual reaction was resignation."